Content marketing is a no-brainer.

 And there’s nothing that does that better than your potential customers finding you through organic search results.
 But the effort doesn’t just end there.
 Yes, they’re now aware of your existence, but does that mean they’ll simply become one of your loyal customers overnight?

 To help them move through the funnel, you will need to build a relationship with them by offering them enticing offers each step of the way.
 People aren’t going to buy something unless they believe it has immense practical value.
 Your content needs to offer the same thing.
 Users filter out as they move down the funnel and your content must become more granular, too.

 Think about investing in a case study that showcases how your product helped an actual client achieve better business productivity.
 Or a webinar that aims to address specific questions your potential customers might have.

 The key objective at the decision and action stage has to be to highlight your product and why it’s different, and better, than the competition.

 A pillar page is a cornerstone piece of content on your site.
 It addresses all the possible questions your users might have about the topic and goes into a ton of detail.
 The approach to your pillar page has to be through a ‘hub-and-spoke’ model.

 Not only are pillar pages an excellent method of establishing your credibility on a topic, but they’re also great for SEO, too.
 Investing in pillar pages should help you attract a ton of new traffic as industry publications and other blogs will be more open to linking back to it.

 See the pillar on SMB cybersecurity for an excellent example of how pillar pages can be used for content marketing.

 Content marketing is an ever-changing paradigm.
-New formats, different SEO tactics, and greater competition mean you constantly have to track and optimize.
+New formats, different SaaS SEO tactics, and greater competition mean you constantly have to track and optimize.
 Change is the only constant in the sphere of digital marketing.
 But the more iterative your efforts, the better your chance of standing out from the crowd.